voskobovich/yii2-many-to-many-behavior/README.md

 Known issues and limitations
 ----------------------------

-* Composite primary keys are not supported
+* Composite primary keys are not supported.
-* Junction table for many-to-many links is updated using the connection from the primary model
+* Junction table for many-to-many links is updated using the connection from the primary model.
-* In the one-to-many relationship (on the `hasMany` side),
+* When using a function to calculate the return value, keep in mind that this function is called once, right before the relations are saved, and then its result is used to update all relevant rows using one query.
+* Relations are saved using DAO (i. e. by manipulating the tables directly).

 Installation